Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Geometry of the Affine Grothendieck--Springer fibration

 (b) Since the class of locally fp-representable morphisms is \'etale local on the base, while $\psi_{w,\br}$ is a covering, the first assertion follows from (a) and \rco{red-fp}.
 Next, since $\ov{\frak{p}}_{w,\br,\red}$ is uo-equidimensional by \rp{equid}, it is equidimensional by \rco{uo-equid}(a).
 Therefore $\ov{\frak{p}}_{w,\br,\red}$ is equidimensional in the sense of \re{eqmor} (by \rl{clM}(v)), thus it suffices to show that all fibers of $\ov{\frak{p}}_{w,\br,\red}$ are equidimensional of dimension $\dt_{w,\br}$.
-As the fibers or $\ov{\frak{p}}_{w,\br,\red}$ are the affine Springer fibers, so the assertion follows from (see \cite{Be}).
+As fibers or $\ov{\frak{p}}_{w,\br,\red}$ are the affine Springer fibers, so the assertion follows from the Kazhdan--Lusztig--Bezrukavnikov formula \cite{KL}, \cite{Be} (see remark \re{Be}(a) below).

 (c) Since $\psi_{w,\br}$ is pro-universally open (by \rco{clMc}(a)), the assertion about $g_{w,\br}$ follows immediately from (b) and \rl{pb}.
 The assertion about $g_{w,\br}$ now follows from the fact that the projection ${X}_{w,\br}\to[{X}_{w,\br}/\La_w]$ is \'etale.